 Biofeedback is designed to help people understand the messages their bodies are sending them.
 The technique can be used to regulate stress and anxiety.
 During a biofeedback training session, a process lasting 30 minutes, an ear sensor picks up your pulse, autonomic nervous system response, and heart rate variability data.
 Receiving guidance from a computer and using a handheld device, you learn exactly how your mind and body can relax together.

 Guided meditation can help you cultivate happiness, relax, and attain greater awareness.
 It can also enhance your creativity and academic performance.
 Weekly guided mindfulness meditation is offered.
 Come once, come twice, come every week—no commitment is required.
-For this and other weekly health events, during the semester check the wellness and health events page.
+For this and other weekly health events during the semester, check the Wellness Events and Counseling Groups page.

 Psychological and educational testing involves the administration of several tests widely used in the field of psychology.
 Its purpose is to help you understand more about your cognitive functioning (such as memory, information processing, and problem-solving ability) and to clarify emotional and personality issues that may interfere with your ability to reach your full potential as a student.